 Tea time, like any other workplace, is a chance for everyone to gather around and storistori while enjoying a nice hot cuppa.
 The difference between here and New Zealand is that nobody here is putting on the French press or coffee filter and there are definitely no packets of TimTams making the rounds.

-The hallmarks of afternoon tea in the office are as follows:
+Here are the hallmarks of afternoon tea in the office.

 3-in-1 mix sachets